kdave/btrfs-progs/Documentation/Feature-by-version.rst

         An incompatible change that has to be enabled at mkfs time.
-Add a new b-tree item that stores information about block groups in a compact way that significantly improves mount time that's usually long due to fragmentation and scatterd b-tree items tracking the individual block groups.
+Add a new b-tree item that stores information about block groups in a compact way that significantly improves mount time that's usually long due to fragmentation and scattered b-tree items tracking the individual block groups.
 Requires and also enables the free-space-tree and no-holes features.